AppDaemon/appdaemon/docs/APPGUIDE.rst

 Callback constraints are a feature of AppDaemon that removes the need for repetition of some common coding checks.
-Many Apps will wish to process their callbacks only when certain conditions are met, e.g. someone is home, and it's after sunset.
+Many Apps will wish to process their callbacks only when certain conditions are met, e.g., someone is home, and it's after sunset.
 These kinds of conditions crop up a lot, and use of callback constraints can significantly simplify the logic required within callbacks.